Mumbi-Sec/Cybersecurity-portfolio/Bug Bounties/ZedBounty/Vivacell (XXE) Challenge.md

 This challenge demonstrates the XML external entity vulnerability that allows an attacker to interfere with an application's processing of XML data.

-Challenge Credit: Devnull X ZedBounty
+Challenge Credit: Shihab Mirza X ZedBounty

 ### Scenario